unbanksytv/odyssey33/README.md

 cc0 places emphasis on our ability to communicate a story, build a world and bring others along.

+The Nouns brand and artwork are in the public domain or “CC0″.
+This essentially means that you can do whatever you want with it without worrying about any kind of copyright infringement.
+Not only does the Nouns DAO allow you to repurpose the artwork and brand, but it actually encourages you do to so — and may even pay you for it!
+All the money generated from the Nouns auctions goes directly to the DAO treasury.
+The treasury currently holds more than 27,000 ETH.
+The treasury exists for Nouns DAO participants to allocate resources for the long-term growth and prosperity of the Nouns ecosystem.

 ## Roadmap

 These Degens are just getting started.
 Possible next steps and additonal features include: